What is a…

-In the Old Testament the Hebrew word berith is always thus translated.
-Berith is derived from a root which means “to cut,” and hence a covenant is a “cutting,” with reference to the cutting or dividing of animals into two parts, and the contracting parties passing between them, in making a covenant (Gen. 15; Jer.
-34:18-19).
+In the Old Testament the Hebrew word berith is always translated this way.
+Berith is derived from a root which means “to cut,” and hence a covenant is a “cutting,” with reference to the cutting or dividing of animals into two parts, and the contracting parties passing between them, in making a covenant (Genesis 15; Jeremiah 34:18-19).

-The corresponding word in the New Testament Greek is diatheke, which is, however, rendered “testament” generally in the Authorized Version.
+The corresponding word in the New Testament Greek is diatheke, which is, however, rendered “testament” generally in the King James Version.
 It ought to be rendered, just as the word berith of the Old Testament, “covenant.”

 The word is used with reference to God’s revelation of himself in the way of promise or of favor to men.
-Thus God’s promise to Noah after the Flood is called a covenant (Gen. 9; Jer.
-33:20, “my covenant”).
+Thus God’s promise to Noah after the Flood is called a covenant (Genesis 9; Jeremiah 33:20, “my covenant”).

 This covenant is also called a covenant of nature, as made with man in his natural or unfallen state; a covenant of life, because “life” was the promise attached to obedience; and a legal covenant, because it demanded perfect obedience to the law.

-CONVENANT OF GRACE, the eternal plan of redemption entered into by the three persons of the Godhead, and carried out by them in its several parts.
-In it the Father represented the Godhead in its indivisible sovereignty, and the Son his people as their surety (John 17:4, 6, 9; Isa.
-42:6; Ps.
-89:3).
+The Covenant of grace is the eternal plan of redemption entered into by the three persons of the Godhead, and carried out by them in its several parts.
+In it the Father represented the Godhead in its indivisible sovereignty, and the Son his people as their surety (John 17:4, 6, 9; Isaiah 42:6; Psalm 89:3).